Vioxtar/Creatures/README.md

 # Creatures

-Creatures (work in progress) is a fun, educational project that offers an artistic exploration of artificial life, developed with OpenGL and C++.
+Creatures (work in progress) is a fun, educational project that offers an artistic exploration of artificial life and emergence, developed with OpenGL and C++.
 Through selection of the fittest, thousands of creatures evolve to become better reproductive beings, and by necessity - develop artificial intelligence.
 The selection of the fittest is natural; there is no predefined or hard-coded fitness function involved.